What was the Impact of Light Bulbs on Society?

 One of the most notable impacts of the light bulb was that it made longer work hours possible.
 While a longer work week often meant abuse of the working class, increased nighttime productivity helped spur industrial advancements.
+Workday activities were also changed within these new hours, as workers had more time to complete tasks on the job.

 Increased luminescence in the workplace helped make it easier for laborers to see potential workplace hazards.
 While safety standards were admittedly poor in the late 1800s, the light bulb did help make moderate improvements.

 Candles and oil-based lamps were dangerous fire hazards, leading to many yearly deaths.
 The light bulb made for a safer nighttime home environment.
+This invention allowed for lifespans to be increased due to the reduction of home hazards and emissions within previous light sources.

 While many people found themselves working later, they also found that increased nighttime luminosity made it possible to enjoy leisure activities late into the night.